David Simmons (judge): Legal career

 Simmons returned to Barbados and joined the chambers of Sir Henry Forde, becoming a Queen's Counsel after 14 years of practice, a record time in Barbados.
 He also lectured in law at the University of the West Indies, Cave Hill.

 Political career

 Simmons became active in the Barbados Labour Party.
 In 1971, he stood unsuccessfully in the St Philip North seat, before winning it in a by-election in 1976.
-He served as the House of Assembly member for St Thomas from 1985 until his retirement in 2001, including three terms as Attorney General.
+He served as the House of Assembly member for St Thomas from 1985 until his retirement in 2001, including three terms as Attorney General of Barbados.

 Later career and honours

 Simmons was made a Knight of St Andrew (Order of Barbados) in November 2001.

 On 1 January 2002, he became Chief Justice of Barbados.
 He is a Member of The Regional Judicial and Legal Services Commission of the Caribbean Court of Justice and Chairman of the Turks and Caicos Integrity Commission.

 He has also served as Chairman of a number of national and international judicial bodies: